Abhinav-pandey1729/Pclub_Task_4/README.md

 I had some difficulties while running the file because I was always getting the output as there are less than % paragraphs but when I introduced the top_indices parameter and used argsort it worked out well for me.
 I was also getting Value Errors and Key Error 2 which made me realise that I had not dropped the duplicate values in the file.

 I have attached my submission as a zip file which has to be run in the same folder as the xlsx files otherwise it will not run correctly.
-I have attched a screenshot of my model running as a jpg file in the repo itself.
+I haven't been able to attach a screenshot fo my model because it says these files cannot be uploaded but I have shown a sample query in the pynb itself.